quynhchi03/web/content/2-hands-on/2.2-build-realistic-application/2.2.1.-aws-architecture-overview/_index.md

 **Grafana:** Analytics and interactive visualization web application that provides charts, graphs, and alerts.

-**Elastic Container Registry (ECR):** Docker container registry for storing, managing, and deploying container images.
+**Elastic Container Registry (ECR):** Docker container registry for storing, managing, and deploying container /aws-stutdy-group-workshop/images.

 **Amazon SQS queue:** Message queuing service to decouple and scale microservices, distributed systems, and serverless applications.
 And for storage and deployment: